 Materials Research Kitchen

 I am currently doing a full-time practical PhD project.
-Trough a developing art research practice of making, cooking and eating with people, I want to find out how materials become embodied in our physical and cognitive being, travelling the borders between the body and its environment.
+Through a developing art-research practice of making, cooking and eating with people, I want to find out how materials become embodied in our physical and cognitive being, travelling the borders between the body and its environment.
 The Materials Research Kitchen is a set of tools and methods I have made or used to explore this.

 The action takes place across the institutional, corporate and charitable bodies of the Slade School of Fine Art, Institute of Making, UCL, home appliance company BEKO PLC , and various community garden spaces in London and beyond.